 By subscribing to any of our free emails, you are consenting to receive these promotions.
 We cannot send you a free email alone without the promotional emails.

 We only send emails promoting MoneyWeek, Southbank Investment Research or its products to those who have agreed to receive such messages.
 We prohibit any advertising of MoneyWeek, Southbank Investment Research or its products using unsolicited emails.

 If you believe that you have received unsolicited emails from MoneyWeek or Southbank Investment Research that you did not give permission to receive please contact MoneyWeek by clicking here or Southbank Investment Research by clicking here.

 You have the right to ask us for a copy of the personal information we hold about you, and to correct any inaccuracies in that information.

 We welcome your questions and comments about privacy issues and the design of our website.
-If you have any queries regarding this privacy statement, please contact MoneyWeek Customer Services by email by clicking here, or Fleet Street Publications Customer Services by email by clicking here.
+If you have any queries regarding this privacy statement, please contact MoneyWeek customer services by clicking here or Southbank Investment Research services by clicking here.

 What are cookies?

 Cookies can't harm your computer and they don't identify individual users.
 This page describes what information they gather, how we use it and why we sometimes need to store these cookies.
 We will also share how you can prevent these cookies from being stored however this may downgrade or 'break' certain elements of the sites functionality.

 For more general information on cookies see the Wikipedia article on HTTP cookies.

 You can prevent the setting of cookies by adjusting the settings on your browser (see your browser Help for how to do this).
 Be aware that disabling cookies may affect the functionality of this and many other websites that you visit.
 Disabling cookies will usually result in also disabling certain functionality and features of this site.
 Therefore it is recommended that you do not disable cookies.